Advance your career conveniently with a principal licensure offered online

 EDAD 584 Organization &

-In addition, two internships are required and are offered Fall, Spring and Summer (EDAD 580 and EDAD 582).
+In addition, one internship is required and is offered fall, spring and summer (EDAD 582).
 Internships are to be completed at a state-approved public or private school.

 Dr. Buzz Dyer, College of Education

 Dr. Dyer is happy to meet with school districts to discuss the options available in pursuing a principal's license from The University of Findlay.